KasaiDot/Ouroboros/README.md

 Classes
 ============================

-**AnimeDatabase** - Main database which contains all functions to access single entities
+**AnimeDatabase** - Main database which contains all functions to access single entities.
-**AnimeEntity** - Hold all anime data and user data for a specific anime
+**AnimeEntity** - Hold all anime data and user data for a specific anime.
-**ApiManager** - Class which links Ouroboros with the Hummingbird Api
+**ApiManager** - Class which links Ouroboros with the Hummingbird Api.
-**FileManager** - Class which handles all loading and saving in Ouroboros
+**FileManager** - Class which handles all loading and saving in Ouroboros.
-**Globals** - Holds global values which are tweakable
+**Globals** - Holds global values which are tweakable.
+**GUIManager** - Class which acts like an interface between the ui and the data.
-**Ouroboros** - Main entry point into the program
+**Ouroboros** - Main entry point into the program.
-**QueueItem** - Single queue entity which is used by QueueManager
+**QueueItem** - Single queue entity which is used by QueueManager.
 **QueueManager** - Class that handles queueing of user actions such as authenticating user, getting library etc...
-**QueueWorker** - A Worker method which is used in conjunction with a thread to run QueueItems asynchronously
+**QueueWorker** - A Worker method which is used in conjunction with a thread to run QueueItems asynchronously.
-**Settings** - Holds all settings of Ouroboros
+**Settings** - Holds all settings of Ouroboros.
-**ThreadManager** - Class which handles creation and deletion of threads within the application
+**ThreadManager** - Class which handles creation and deletion of threads within the application.
-**User** - Class which holds user information such as username and password
+**User** - Class which holds user information such as username and password.

 ## Classes not included

-**Private** - Header file which holds private information such as the Ma-shape key
+**Private** - Header file which holds private information such as the Ma-shape key.

 Notes
 ===========================